babboe1/Zuri-task_registration-form/README.md

 # single-page responsive registration form

-## This is the solution to a single-page responsive registration form task from
+This is the solution to a single-page responsive registration form task from Zuri